mzehnde/Skribble-Project-II/README.md

-TODO: add setup chapter: what do we need (maven etc) and how to change from using different usecases (assembly:single)
 # Set UP

 ## Required Tools
 If you want to make use of the program the following tools are required

 - Java JDK:
-  - To Check if you have it already installed run >java --version
+  - To Check if you have it already installed run
+    >java --version
   - tutorial how to install: https://www.youtube.com/watch?v=IJ-PJbvJBGs
   - download here: https://www.oracle.com/java/technologies/javase-jdk16-downloads.html

 - Maven: Because the application is compressed into a jar File for the purpose of running the program over the cmd Line we use Maven.
+  - to check if you have it already installed run
+    >mvn --version
   - Version: 3.8.1
   - tutorial how to install: https://www.youtube.com/watch?v=RfCWg5ay5B0
   - download here: https://maven.apache.org/download.cgi

-## How to
+## How to use the program
+1. Make sure all required tools are installed
+2. Download the source code from Github and save it somewhere on your desktop
+3. Open the Code in an IDE (e.g Intellij)
+4. Decide which Use Case (Use Case 1: Upload/Download *one* PDF or Use Case 2: Upload/Download *multiple* PDF's at once) you want to use the application for¨
+   - Use Case 1: If you decide to use the application for this Use Case, comment out line 20 and line 21 in the Main Class such that only UseCase1 is called.
+   - Use Case 2: If you decide to use the application for this Use Case, comment out line 19 in the Main Class such that only UseCase2 is called.
+5. Now fill in your username and api-key directly in the code such that you can be logged in and use the API: Line 20 in the Main Class
+6. **IMPORTANT:** After every change in the Code (like Step 4/5) you have to run this command while being in the root folder of the application to generate a new jar File that will be run:
+   >mvn clean compile assembly:single
+7. Now you are set up and can continue with the specific use cases described below

 # Upload and Download **one** PDF File

-The most simple Use Case of Uploading a File, waiting for it to be signed and downloading the file after, consists of three arguments and three steps.
+The most simple Use Case of Uploading a PDF File, waiting for it to be signed and downloading the file after, consists of three arguments and three steps.
 - Argument 1: The Path of the file that has to be signed.
 - Argument 2: The path where the *signed* file should be saved.
 - Argument 3: The E-Mail of the person that has to sign the PDF document.

-While being in the target folder of the application, the program can be called via the Command Line with this command:
+While being in the target folder of the application, the program can be started via the Command Line with this command:

 >java -jar UseCase1-1.0-SNAPSHOT-jar-with-dependencies.jar Argument1 Argument2 Argument3